alex-bellon/wikipedia/README.md

 [Slowloris](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29) - Another slow DoS attack

+[Watering hole attack](https://en.wikipedia.org/wiki/Watering_hole_attack) - a computer attack strategy, in which the victim is a particular group (organization, industry, or region).
+In this attack, the attacker guesses or observes which websites the group often uses and infects one or more of them with malware.
+Eventually, some member of the targeted group becomes infected.

 [Zip bomb](https://en.wikipedia.org/wiki/Zip_bomb) - a malicious archive file designed to crash or render useless the program or system reading it.
 It is often employed to disable antivirus software, in order to create an opening for more traditional viruses.

 ### Bugs